 Follow the instructions in the OpenGL Performer release notes to install the software.
-This process places the appropriate libraries, header files, sample databases, man pages, online books and demonstration programs on your system.
+This process places the appropriate libraries, header files, sample databases, man pages, online books, and demonstration programs on your system.

 Note: For the IRIX operating system, use grelnotes to read the release notes.
-For the Linux operating system, the release notes are located in /usr/doc/performer-2.4.
+For the Linux operating system, the release notes are located in /usr/doc/performer-3.0.
+The release notes are located in %PFROOT%/Doc/performer-3.0 for Windows systems.

-Exploring the OpenGL Performer Sample Scenes with perfly
+Exploring the OpenGL Performer Sample Scenes with Perfly

-This section introduces you to basic OpenGL Performer functionality through the perfly demo application. perfly is a basic visual simulation application that can load, store, and display scene databases in many common formats.
-This section describes how to use perfly to look at several sample databases provided with OpenGL Performer.
+This section introduces you to basic OpenGL Performer functionality through the Perfly demo application.
+Perfly is a basic visual simulation application that can load, store, and display scene databases in many common formats.
+Using the following subsections, this section describes how to use Perfly to look at several sample databases provided with OpenGL Performer: